didoesdigital/steno-dictionaries/README.md

 - `"PREPB: {~|(^}`: carries the capital letter across the next parenthesis
 - `"PR*EPB: {^~|)}`: carries the capital letter across the next parenthesis
 - `"HRO*ER: {MODE:LOWER}`: switches to lowercase mode so all letters are lowercase
-- `"K-BGS: {MODE:CAMEL}`: switches to camelCase mode so spaces are suppressed and subsequent words are capitalised
+- `"K-BGS: {MODE:CAMEL}`: switches to camelCase mode, so spaces are suppressed and subsequent words are capitalised
 - `"KA*PS: {MODE:CAPS}`: switches to all caps or uppercase mode so all letters are uppercase
 - `"KHRAO*ER: {MODE:CLEAR}`: clears all mode settings
 - `"KPHA*PLD: {MODE:SET_SPACE:, }`: sets a custom space mode that replaces all spaces with spaces (normal spacing—you can swap the space character for any character)
 - `"SPAO*EUPBL: {MODE:LOWER} {MODE:SET_SPACE:-}`: switches to lowercase mode and sets the spaces to hyphens for a kind of “spinal case”
-- `"STPHA*EUBG: {MODE:SNAKE}`: switches to snake case mode so all spaces are replaces with underscores
+- `"STPHA*EUBG: {MODE:SNAKE}`: switches to snake case mode so all spaces are replaced with underscores
 - `"TAO*EULT: {MODE:TITLE}`: switches to title case mode so each word is capitalised
 - `"TPHO*EFP: {MODE:SET_SPACE:}`: sets to a custom space mode that replaces all spaces with nothing, suppressing spaces
 - `"R*EFT: {MODE:RESET}`: resets all case and spacing modes